connervieira/Marksman/DOCUMENTATION.md

 1. Open the sudo configuration file with the command `visudo`
 2. Add the line `www-data ALL=(ALL) NOPASSWD: ALL`
 3. Save the document and exit.
-4. You should also make sure that the `marksman` directory is writable.
+4. Make sure that the `marksman` directory is writable.
     - Example: `chmod 777 /var/www/html/marksman`
+5. Ensure the Assassin directory (particularly the configuration file) is writable to Apache
+    - Example: `chmod 777 /home/user/Software/Assassin/*`

 ### Connecting